geraldb/talks/javascript2019.md

+## Trivia Quiz - React & Reactivity

+Q: Why is React's Page Update NOT Reactive?

+Hint: Schedule vs React,
+Virtual DOM Diff & Buffer Batches (Reconciles)
+DOM Updates (60 Frames/Second),
+No (Model) "Binding" with Publish & Subscribe

 ## Occam's Razor - Less Code is More

 > Occam's razor (also Ockham's razor)
 > is the problem-solving principle that essentially states that